7 Low-Impact Exercises You Can Do at HomeArticle posted in: Fitness

-Yoga’s health benefits seem endless, making it a great physical exercise to keep you healthy and lean.
-Not only does practicing yoga help you drop pounds and build muscles, it can also reduce pain, boost mood, lower blood pressure and encourage sleep.
+Yoga’s health benefits seem endless, making it a great low-impact exercise to keep you healthy and lean.
+Not only does practicing yoga help you drop pounds and build muscle, it can also reduce pain, boost mood, lower blood pressure and encourage sleep.

 Anyone can perform basic yoga poses, even if it requires making minor adjustments.
 If you are just starting out, don’t push yourself too hard to go deep into your stretches to start.
 You can work your way there.
 Yoga should be soothing and nurturing to your body.
 It definitely shouldn’t hurt.

+On the Nutrisystem program, we recommend 30 minutes of physical activity each day.
 Consider adapting a yoga practice to shed some pounds, take care of your body and create some peace in your life.
 We know once you give it a try, you will become a believer just like us!
 There are so many options when it comes to yoga for beginners.
-It’s as simple as breaking out the yoga mat and running through these yoga videos on The Leaf.
-Every move has step-by-step instructions on how to execute the low impact exercise.

-Seven yoga moves you should try for your low-impact exercise:
+Here are seven yoga moves you should try for your low-impact exercise routine:

 Snake into this low-impact exercise to strengthen the shoulders, abdominals and glutes.
 It can even open and stretch the chest and back.
 Cobra Pose may help sufferers of asthma and sciatica, provide comfort for overworked and stressed muscles and improve flexibility.
 Breathe through the elongating and soothing stretch, with care not to overextend your back, which can lead to injury.
-Try it here >
+Learn more here >

-Welcome a low impact exercise that actually has an impact, because this pose might have you feeling a bit like a warrior.
+Welcome a low-impact exercise that actually has an impact, because this pose might have you feeling a bit like a warrior.
 Warrior II is a fantastic way to ignite and stretch all of the muscles in your body.
 Legs to arms, you’ll definitely feel it.
 Extend one leg back and bend the other forward, as if performing a lunge.
 Just remember to keep your knee at a right angle to the floor to avoid straining your joints.
 Stretch out your arms, and keep your gaze forward.
-Try it here >
+Learn more here >